gaehlerm/SoftwareEngineering/README.md

 with open(filename,'r') as f:
     return f.read()
 ```

+// this is called Wrap Method by Michael Feathers, [WELC p.
+70]

 First of all, the function `share_values` does 2 things.
 It calls the function to read the file and then processes the string with `extract_share_values`.
 But this is ok, at some point the code has to do several things.
 But it separates these two things nicely.
 Now it is not possible to write a unit test for `share_values` because it reads a file.
 But instead you can write a unit test for `extract_share_values`.
 This function contains the actual logic.
 It is the function that is supposed to be tested.